nalgeprathamesh/Projects/Python Projects/Rock Paper Scissors/transparency.md

 - ✅ **Fully written by me**
   - Entire game logic, input handling, and result evaluation.
-  - Inspired by the *Snake, Water, Gun* game from CodeWithHarry’s Python course — but I rewrote the whole game from scratch.
+  - Inspired by the *Snake, Water, Gun* game from CodeWithHarry’s Python course — but I wrote the whole game from scratch.
   - I improved the structure and efficiency compared to the tutor's version, especially how random choices and game loops are handled.

 - ⚙️ **AI-assisted**